 Payment goals.
-Managed care capitation rates are required to be actuarially sound, meaning that they cover reasonable, appropriate, and attainable costs in providing covered services to Medicaid enrollees.
-Managed care plans typically have flexibility in determining the rates they will pay providers, but must meet state network adequacy requirements.
-CMS reviews capitation rates for managed care contracts and requires states to conduct external quality reviews at least once every three years, but CMS does not review the rates that managed care plans pay providers.
+Managed care capitation rates are required to be actuarially sound, meaning that they cover reasonable, appropriate, and attainable costs in providing covered services to Medicaid enrollees (42 CFR 438.4).
+Managed care plans typically have flexibility in determining the rates they will pay providers but must meet state network adequacy requirements.
+CMS reviews the overall capitation rates for managed care contracts each year and requires states to conduct external quality reviews at least once every three years, but CMS does not review the rates or methods that managed care plans use to pay providers.

 Payment amounts.
-The limited data available on managed care payments to hospitals suggests that these payments are similar to FFS in some states, but different in others.
-For example, an analysis of hospital payment-to-cost ratios in Florida in state fiscal year (SFY) 2013 found that Medicaid managed care payment rates were similar to FFS (a payment-to-cost ratio of 80 percent for managed care compared to 78 percent for FFS).
-However, a similar analysis of payments in Massachusetts in FY 2014 found that the managed care payment-to-cost ratio was much higher than FFS: an 87 percent payment-to-cost ratio for managed care compared to 72 percent in fee-for-service (MACPAC 2018a).
-During the summer of 2018, MACPAC interviewed state officials and stakeholders in five states (Arizona, Louisiana, Michigan, Mississippi, and Virginia) and found that Medicaid managed care payments to hospitals closely track those made under fee for service (Marks et al. 2018).
+The limited data available on managed care payments to hospitals suggests that managed care organizations (MCOs) pay similar rates to FFS in some states, but use different payment rates in others.
+For example, an analysis of hospital payment-to-cost ratios in Florida in state fiscal year (SFY) 2013 found that the Medicaid managed care payment-to-cost ratio (80 percent) was similar to FFS (78 percent).
+However, a similar analysis of payments in Massachusetts in FY 2014 found that the managed care payment-to-cost ratio (87 percent) was much higher than FFS (72 percent) (MACPAC 2018a).
+During the summer of 2018, MACPAC interviewed state officials and stakeholders in five states (Arizona, Louisiana, Michigan, Mississippi, and Virginia) and found that Medicaid managed care payments to hospitals in those states closely tracked those made under fee for service (Marks et al. 2018).

 Relationship to other payments.
 States generally are prohibited from making supplemental payments for services provided in managed care delivery systems; however, a number of states have received waivers under Section 1115 of the Social Security Act in order to continue making supplemental payments when they expanded managed care.
 In April 2016, CMS established a new option allowing states to require managed care plans to direct rate increases or payment for quality improvement activities to particular providers without a waiver (CMS 2016).
-Payments under this new directed-payment option differ from pass-through payments, which must be phased out under the new rule because pass-through payments in managed care are lump sum payments that are not directly tied to services.
+Payments under this new directed-payment option differ from pass-through payments, which must be phased out under the new rule because pass-through payments in managed care are lump sum payments that are not directly tied to services (MACPAC 2022b).